Table of Contents

 COMPLAINTS ABOUT FARM PRACTICES

-The operations of the Board are governed by the Farming and Food Production Protection Act, 1998 and its own Rules of Practice and Procedure.
-The Rules require that complaints about farm practices go through the conflict resolution process conducted by Ministry of Agriculture, Food and Rural Affairs (OMAFRA) agricultural engineers and environmental specialists.
-If this process is not successful, then parties can bring an application before the Board.
+The operations of the Board are governed by the Farming and Food Production Protection Act, 1998, the SPPA and its own Rules of Practice and Procedure.
+The Rules require that complaints about farm practices attempt the conflict resolution process conducted by Ministry of Agriculture, Food and Rural Affairs agricultural engineers and environmental specialists.
+If this process is not successful, a party can bring an application before the Board.

 The type of complaints received are either disturbance complaints or municipal by-law complaints.
-Through the conflict resolution process, OMAFRA advises that ministry staff were able to resolve (i.e. conflict resolution successful or on-going) 72 per cent (79 out of the 109) of nuisance and by-law complaints received in 2019-20; thereby, avoiding 79 potential Board hearings.
+Through the conflict resolution process, OMAFRA advises that ministry staff were able to resolve (i.e. conflict resolution successful or on-going) 91 per cent (153 out of 168) of nuisance and by-law complaints received in 2020-2021, thereby avoiding 153 potential Board hearings.

 The Board conducts a pre-hearing/settlement conference with the parties for each application received.
-The pre-hearing conference identifies issues and determines hearing logistics, and the settlement conference is a further attempt at resolution.
-The seven applications withdrawn may be an indication of a successful settlement thus avoiding a costly hearing.
+The pre-hearing conference identifies and narrows issues and determines hearing logistics.
+The settlement conference is a further attempt at mutual dispute resolution.
+The nine applications withdrawn may be an indication of a successful settlement, thus avoiding a potentially costly hearing.

-By-Law complaints received in 2019-20 centralized on permitted land use and restrictions with respect to cannabis production.
+By-Law complaints received in 2020-2021 primarily focused upon permitted land use and restrictions with respect to cannabis production.

 In accordance with ATAGAA, the Board reviewed the public accountability documents in November of 2016 to determine whether any amendments were required.
 The Board was satisfied with the documents as written.